MatthieuDartiailh/bytecode/doc/api.rst

       Add a new block.
 Return the newly created block.

+   .. method:: get_block_index(block: Block) -> int

+      Get the index of a block in the bytecode.

+      Raise a :exc:`ValueError` if the block is not part of the bytecode.

    .. method:: split_block(block: Block, index: int) -> Block

       Split a block into two blocks at the specific instruction.
 Return